The ESRS Skinny: What the European Sustainability Reporting Standards ...

 Even without an urgent need for funding, performing an audit is the first step in laying the groundwork for the future, including a significant business expansion, an IPO, or virtually any other exit strategy.
 Whatever the reason, getting your financial reporting ducks in a row will help determine your options for future transactions.

-What Are the Benefits of a Financial Statement
+Understanding the Advantages of a Financial Statement Audit

 For most businesses, a first-time financial statement audit stems from an external need.
 However, the results are often useful beyond the immediate purpose of the audit.
 Depending on the results, there are a handful of common benefits to the audit process:

-- Confidence in financial statements: Providing reasonable assurance over the accuracy and integrity of your finances allows stakeholders to make informed economic decisions without worrying about material misstatements, intentional or by error.
+• Confidence in financial reporting: Providing reasonable assurance over the accuracy and integrity of your finances allows stakeholders to make informed economic decisions without worrying about material misstatements, intentional or by error.

-- Improvements in accounting controls: Although discovering your internal accounting controls aren’t up to snuff isn’t exactly fun, it provides a roadmap to fixing the issues.
-With better accounting controls in place, your company will be stronger and more resilient.
+• Improvements in accounting controls: Although discovering your internal accounting controls aren’t up to snuff isn’t exactly fun, it provides a roadmap to fixing the issues.
+With better internal controls in place, your company will be stronger and more resilient.

-Are There Drawbacks to a Financial Statement Audit?
+Considering the Drawbacks to a Financial Statement Audit

 Financial statement audits are generally positive for a business.
 They either indicate that you're doing things right or provide clear indications for corrective measures.
 Still, there are a few downsides to keep in mind:

-Big companies have limited options when selecting an auditing firm, as the Big 4 handles 88% of audits for large public companies in the U.S. However, small businesses have a wider variety of options, including full-service accounting firms and CPAs.
+Big companies have limited options when selecting an auditing firm, as the Big 4 handles 88% of audits for large public companies in the U.S. However, small businesses have a wider variety of options, including full-service accounting firms and certified public accountants (CPAs).

 Before selecting an auditing firm, we recommend asking these key questions:

-- What is their plan for resolving disagreements about policies and procedures that might arise during the audit?
+• What is their plan for resolving disagreements about accounting policies and procedures that might arise during the audit?

 As with most complex procedures, the financial audit process has the potential for miscues, mistakes, and oversights, including:

-- Unclear segregation of responsibilities: Employees may fulfill multiple roles in startups and smaller, lean and mean companies.
-While this makes sense operationally, it often leads to lax accounting controls.
+• Unclear segregation of responsibilities: Employees may fulfill multiple roles in startups and smaller, lean and mean companies.
+While this makes sense operationally, it often leads to lax internal controls.
 In this case, an auditor will likely want to perform more substantive testing to examine supporting documentation.

 An audit of financial statements is a complex and costly process.
 However, proper preparation helps minimize the burden on your company and employees.
 Address the following areas early on to ensure a smooth financial audit.